Lemon4ksan/WoG-Quiz/README.md

 # WoG-Quiz
-Python script that allows to automatically complete World of Gun quizes.
+Python script that allows to automatically complete World of Guns quizes.

 ## Requirements
 - Tesseract